This is a collaborative post.

 - Save something.
 There are so many savings challenges out there like the penny a day, pound a week and so on.
 These are great for saving small amounts at a time.
 You could choose to save £2 coins in a money box, for example.
 We have a pot of joy which was a Christmas gift and I am going to use it towards our Caribbean Holiday next year for my 30th.
 I’m only going to put £5 notes in there.
 Anytime I get a £5 note I will place it in the pot and keep going until I can’t fit any more in.
 Then I’ll have to smash the pot to get them all out.
 It’s such a pretty pot that I’m hoping that will deter me from smashing it before it’s full.

 - Make use of things like cashback websites and apps.
 These really do help your money go further.
 I use Swagbucks, Qmee, Top Cashback, Quidco and Receipt Hog.
 A lot of these pay out in vouchers but some also pay out in PayPal.
 Anytime I need to do any shopping online I always look at these sites to see if I can click through and earn cashback.
 Some of these reward you for doing surveys or taking a photo of your receipt too.
 This year, for anything I want, Christmas and Birthdays, I’ll be using the vouchers earned to cover the cost, which limits my spending on my card.
+Another website you can use to help you save money on things like clothing, accessories, home decor and furniture is DealsPlanet.

 - With today being Blue Monday, you might be considering a quick loan.
 We all have emergencies which mean we need a big extra from time to time and sometimes this is the only option we have.
 My advice would be to ensure the company are fully regulated by the financial conduct authority and you are happy and able to stick to the payment terms.
 If the amount is small and you can pay it back the next time you get paid then you should do.
 When it comes to loans you should make the decision responsibly and do your research.